 Open spaces, landscaped areas, fences, walls, berms, or any combination thereof, used to visually cushion and provide a physical separation between adjacent structures or uses.

 Building

-Any structure used or intended for supporting or sheltering any use or occupancy in accordance with the building codes as adopted by the Town.
+Any structure used or intended for supporting or sheltering any use or occupancy in accordance with the building requirements and regulations as adopted by the Town.

 Building Official